jesselawson/cares/README.md

 # Development

+## Experiment Organization

+Each set of environmental conditions (the state variables of the System), combined with instructions for Agent replication (i.e., which model we will use), is organized in an experiment folder.

+For example, in Experiment 1

+## Subroutines

+The bare essence of a subroutine is a function that takes in the entire Agent object, performs some logical computations, and then modifies some element(s) of the Agent.

+For example, we know that Agents record all observations as a dynamically columned database.
+If we decide to add some environmental feature in the future, we could create a subroutine that checks whether there are observations of that environmental feature existing in this particular agent's observations.json file (a tinyDB db file).
+If there does exist records, then we know this agent version is designed to interact with those environmental features.
+If there are no results returned, then this agent has not observed those environmental features--or it is not designed to--and this subroutine is just skipped.

+A Subroutine is a class object that has its own dynamic set of variables, including it's own training_data array for whatever this subroutine is designed to do.

+What type of training_data the subroutine stores and trains, including how it trains its

 Each Agent can have one of many "subroutines", and new experiments can mix and match different subroutines together.

+Subroutines are stored in the **System Subroutine Library**.

+Groups of subroutines, called a **Subroutine Collection**, are created upon system instantiation.

-Subroutines are added to the agent objects during instantiation:
+Subroutine Collections are added to the agent objects during instantiation:

 ```
-system.subroutines.append(new_subroutine)
+mark_i = SubroutineCollection()

+def
 ...
 system.add_agent(...)
 -- Includes the subroutines
 ```

+New subroutines should be registered with the System object, since it is the System that spawns the Agents.

+**Q: How do we create agents with different subroutine groups?**

+The system has to be able to create a **collection of subroutines** and then apply that collection of subroutines to a particular agent that it is creating.

+If we have `System.`

 When each agent is making a decision, it process through its subroutines.